Sojiro/ashokma/source/_drafts/A-week-in-Madeira-Portugal.md

 icon: fas fa-journal-whills
 ---

 It has not been two months since my vacation to India.
 But, I decided to take a short vacation just for a break.
-I had to buy hours as I spent all my vacation days in India with family and friends. >\_O I do not know the reason but as soon as I knew I could buy hours for vacation I was excited and started planning my week right away. ^\_^
+I had to buy hours as I spent all my vacation days in India with family and friends. >\_O I do not know the reason but as soon as I knew I could buy hours for vacation, I was excited and started planning my week right away. ^\_^

 It did not take much time to choose **Madeira, Portugal** as my vacation point.
 I had it in my _Want to Go_ list for sometime.
-When I checked the weather for a week it looked perfect as well, not so hot but just warm and cloudy a lit bit.
+When I checked the weather for a week it looked perfect as well, not so hot just warm and cloudy a lit bit.
 Madeira it is!

 My plan was to come with a _writing sample_ for my Masters application to Utrecht University (UU).
 Away from the routine for a while to focus and sightseeing of course!